smithrockmaker/Barca22/_sources/random/Bruce.md

 [ATTA33](https://atta33.com/) This makerspace seems slightly focused on the needs of the architectural community at the nearby Disseny (design) Center.
 This one is just a few blocks from the school towards the Torre Glóries.

 [TransfoLAB BCN](https://www.transfolabbcn.com/) This very cool makerspace seeks to address a number of issues and projects related to the repurposing or reuse of waste in many forms.
 It has a makerspace but also residencies and an informal learning academy.
 Many classes are offered for students of different ages.
 Looks like a very cool space.
 Just a few blocks towards the beach from ATTA33 noted above.

+### Alfaro:

+This small town is [located](https://www.google.com/maps/place/26540+Alfaro,+La+Rioja,+Spain/@41.990806,-1.7258596,9.53z/data=!4m5!3m4!1s0xd5a5c29275a9899:0x4756601f55a167cd!8m2!3d42.1772977!4d-1.7502311) about 60 km west of Zaragoza.
+It is the current home of Hermano Jesus who was a Spanish Lit teacher for my brothers and I when we lived in Venezuela in 1972.
+Brian and I are hoping to perhaps visit him during our time in Spain.

+Alfaro is a small town located along the [Camino Ignaciano](https://caminoignacianocouk.wordpress.com/) which is another less traveled camino like the well known Camino Santiago.
+The linked blog descibes the entire camino which starts near Bilbao and finishes just outside Barcelona in Manresa.
+Ignacius Loyola is one of the founders of the Jesuit order and this camino traces his trek to get to Jerusalem in 1522 during the plague.

+All of which is nice but what is cool is that Alfaro is often visited for the stork population that is resident from December through August each year.
+A Spanish version of the storks in Denmark and other European locations.